 On 14 March 2019, Reference Guide (Roma Publications) will be presented in Kunsthal Gent.
 Several excerpts from the collection will be presented and accompanied by a guided tour/lecture by Michiel De Cleene.

-Reference Guide is a collection of entries, connected and fueled by cross-references.
+Reference Guide is a collection of entries, connected and fuelled by cross-references.
 These not only determine the characteristics of the collection and its use, but they are also the mechanism behind its expansion.
 Although the main focus of Reference Guide lies within moments of technological candour, the collection demonstrates a surprisingly high interest in characters and phenomena along the side-lines of these episodes and displays a severe tendency to digress.

 The DIN A4-pages in this book are a uniform way of presenting the heterogeneous material this project consists of.
 The collection incorporates modified carousel projectors, two pacemakers taking each other for a heart, transcripts, framed pictures, manuals, short films, a giant billboard, recordings, altered batteries, a collection of low pressure sodium lamps, a carpet, a pronouncing dictionary, postcards, eighty pigeon rings on a rope, seven scale-models of a Himalayan mountain, etc.